-The model has allowed surplus funding to be carried over between years, which accounts for the peaks and troughs seen in Figure 5.
+The model is based upon an unconstrained funding strategy to meet the required level of service for each year of the simulation.
+This results in the peaks and troughs seen in Figure 5.
 Should a more uniform funding forecast be required for adoption into Council's financial plans and budget cycles, it is recommended that this required funding be 'smoothed' during the works planning stage by adjusting the proposed year of works for some projects.